Those of us who are frugal know deep in our bones that there are things we would never, ever pay for.

 But this is where you can separate merely cautious spenders from the true hardcore tightwads.
-The latter will only buy a book as a last resort.
+The latter will only buy books as a last resort.
 The library is king for truly frugal readers.
 We’ll even resort to interlibrary loans if we must.

 For more about the great values that you can find at our favorite “home away from home,” check out “Stop Buying These 11 Things That Are Free at Libraries.”

 2. Bottled water